Mohammad864/Mohammad864/README.md

 - 👋 Hi, I’m @Mohammad864
-- 👀 I’m interested in AI and Data Science
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently developing wordpress plugins and themes
-- 📫 How to reach me mohammadttwwee@gmail.com
+- 📫 How to reach me developer8640@gmail.com

 <!---
 Mohammad864/Mohammad864 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.